codeit-ninja/coh-analyzer-app/README.md

+### Work in progress

+Note that this is still work in progress.
+I currently have some other work deadlines which are in the way of finishing this.
+Just have patience ;)

 ### FkNoobsCoH - Analyzer

 This utility is used for the Company of Heroes twitch extension, but can also be used as a standalone app.
 What does this utility do?